Certified Recovery Support Specialist

 Overview

-Certified Recovery Support Specialists (CRSS) draw on their own life experiences to help others develop and maintain their recovery from substance abuse disorders (SUD), mental health disorders (MHD), or dual diagnoses.
+Certified Recovery Support Specialists (CRSS) draw on their life experiences to assist others in their recovery journeys.
+They help individuals develop and maintain recovery from substance abuse disorders and mental health disorders.
+Additionally, CRSS supports those with dual diagnoses, providing guidance and understanding.

-CRSS is a relatively recent addition to the treatment of individuals in recovery and ECC is excited to be among the first community colleges in Illinois to offer this program.
-Often times former addicts act as mentors or role models to motivate and monitor other addicts to promote long-term recovery and prevent relapse.
+CRSS is a relatively recent addition to the treatment of individuals in recovery.
+ECC is excited to be one of the first community colleges in Illinois to offer this program.
+Former addicts frequently serve as mentors and role models, motivating and supporting others to promote long-term recovery and prevent relapse.

 Prepare for Immediate Employment

 The employment outlook for Certified Recovery Support Specialists is positive.
-Growth is driven by increased awareness and acceptance of substance abuse and mental health issues and increased access to health care and support services.
+Growth stems from greater awareness, acceptance of substance abuse and mental health issues, and improved access to healthcare and support services.

 Additionally, the opioid epidemic has increased the need for addiction treatment and recovery support services.
 Roughly 43,600 job openings are projected each year over the decade.
 Refer to Career Coach for related occupations and compensation.